AvishekRoy16/AvishekRoy16/README.md

 ### I am a B.Tech CSE Student, passionate about Artificial Intelligence
 - 🔭 I’m currently working on my College Assignments :')
 - 🌱 I’m currently learning Artificial Intelligence
-- 👯 I’m looking to collaborate on a machine learning project
+- 👯 I’m looking to collaborate on a machine learning and data science project
 - 🤔 I’m looking for help with documentation and markdowns